roys/ctf-writeups/rsxc-2021/README.md

  - Unix shell

 ### Solution
-It's of course potenially dangerous to run unknown code like this.
+It's of course potentially dangerous to run unknown code like this.
 I deobfuscated the code in a "burner machine" (a throw-away virtual image).
 Even though I knew the calendar shouldn't be harmful I couldn't tell for sure that the code hadn't been replaced by some bad actor.

 I manually changed the evil `eval` and `sh` expressions to `echo` and took it one step at the time.
 Luckily there weren't that many layers of obfuscation.
 At the last step there was a `curl` call to a non-existing flag at `http://rsxc.no/b60b34d2afcd4b3950e4c6341efbc10cdb70e782c70b2bf8950e305ad90ebd5f/flag.txt` + a Base64 encoded string which was hiding the actual flag.